meepysaur/cafe_analysis/README.md

 Throughout the analysis, multiple assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below:

 * Assumption 1 (ex: missing country records were for customers based in the US, and were re-coded to be US citizens)
+* Assumed that every transaction_id accounted for 1 unique customer.

 * Assumption 1 (ex: data for December 2021 was missing - this was imputed using a combination of historical trends and December 2020 data)